HIP24/Masterarbeit/documentation/yocto/after_bitbake.md

 -no-reboot -nographic
 ```

-## Where is the output of the bitbake .ipk build process
+## scp .ipk to Salamander4 and install
 When you run bitbake xxx, the output of the build process, including any generated .ipk files, is typically stored in the tmp/deploy/ipk/ directory within your build directory1.
 The exact location can depend on your configuration and the specific recipe you’re building.

 The .ipk files are package files used by opkg, a lightweight package management system.
 These files are created when you build a recipe that includes packaging steps.

-## scp ipk to Salamander4 and install
 ```
 cd ~/Develop/Yocto_local/salamander/salamander-core2/build/tmp/deploy/ipk/core2-64$ ssh 10.30.248.137
 cp trace-cmd_2.9.1-r0_core2-64.ipk root@10.30.248.137:/home/root/bb